Adjudication Process

 The four Pre-Designed Adjudication Processes are as follows:

-• Submission of Parties’ arguments (and photographs) is limited to two Pages per Party (not including a copy of the construction contract (which must be submitted) and a copy of the disputed invoices (which may also be submitted)); and
+- Submission of Parties’ arguments is limited to two pages per Party not including a copy of the construction contract or subcontract (which must be submitted) and a copy of the disputed invoice (which may also be submitted) and any documents the party intends to rely on during the adjudication; and

-• Determination is expected to be approximately one to two Pages.
+- Determination is expected to be approximately five pages.

 Suggested Adjudication Timeline

-Day 1: Adjudicator selected by the Parties or appointed by ODACC.
+Step 2: Adjudicator is jointly appointed by the Parties or appointed by ODACC.

-• Submission of Parties’ arguments (and photographs) is limited to five Pages per Party (not including a copy of the construction contract (which must be submitted) and a copy of the disputed invoices (which may also be submitted)); and
+- Submission of Parties’ arguments is limited to five pages per Party not including a copy of the construction contract or subcontract (which must be submitted) and a copy of the disputed invoice (which may also be submitted) and any documents the party intends to rely on during the adjudication; and

-• Determination is expected to be approximately one to two Pages.
+- Determination is expected to be approximately five pages.

 Suggested Adjudication Timeline

-Day 1: Adjudicator selected by the Parties or appointed by ODACC.
+Step 2: Adjudicator is jointly appointed by the Parties or appointed by ODACC.

-• Submission of Parties’ arguments (and photographs) is limited to five Pages per Party (not including a copy of the construction contract (which must be submitted) and a copy of the disputed invoices (which may also be submitted));
+- Submission of Parties’ arguments is limited to ten pages per Party not including a copy of the construction contract or subcontract (which must be submitted) and a copy of the disputed invoice (which may also be submitted) and any documents the party intends to rely on during the adjudication; and

-• Determination is expected to be approximately five pages.
+- Determination is expected to be approximately seven pages.

 Suggested Adjudication Timeline

-Day 1: Adjudicator selected by the Parties or appointed by ODACC.
+Step 2: Adjudicator is jointly appointed by the Parties or appointed by ODACC.

-• Submission of Parties’ arguments (and photographs) is limited to ten pages per Party (not including a copy of the construction contract (which must be submitted) and a copy of the disputed invoices (which may also be submitted));
+Submission of Parties’ arguments is limited to twenty-five pages per Party not including a copy of the construction contract or subcontract (which must be submitted) and a copy of the disputed invoice (which may also be submitted) and any documents the party intends to rely on during the adjudication;

-• Determination is expected to be approximately five pages.
+- Determination is expected to be approximately seven pages.

 Suggested Adjudication Timeline

-Day 1: Adjudicator selected by the parties or appointed by ODACC.
+Step 2: Adjudicator is jointly appointed by the Parties or appointed by ODACC.

-If the Adjudicator chooses not to use a Pre-Designed process, the Adjudicator will need to design a customized process.
-A sample customized process follows.
+If the Adjudicator chooses not to use a Pre-Designed process, the Adjudicator will design a customized process.
+A sample customized process is set out below.

 Suggested Adjudication Timeline

-Day 1: Adjudicator is selected by the Parties or appointed by ODACC.
+Step 2: Adjudicator is jointly appointed by the Parties or appointed by ODACC.

 Communicating the Process to the Parties on ODACC’s Custom System